Vedanta Resources: Philanthropy

-Criticism

-Environmental damage
+Environmental record

 Vedanta has been criticised by human rights and activist groups, including Survival International, Amnesty International and Niyamgiri Surakshya Samiti because of the company's operations in Niyamgiri hills in Odisha, India that are said to threaten the lives of the Dongria Kondh people who populate this region.
 The Niyamgiri hills are also claimed to be an important wildlife habitat in Eastern Ghats of India as per a report by the Wildlife Institute of India as well as independent reports/studies carried out by civil society groups.
 In January 2009, thousands of locals formed a human chain around the hill in protest at the plans to start bauxite mining in the area.
 The Union Environment Ministry in August 2010 rejected earlier clearances granted to a joint venture led by the Vedanta Group company Sterlite Industries for mining bauxite from Niyamgiri hills.

 Vedanta's Alumina Refinery in Lanjigarh was criticised by the Orissa State Pollution Control Board (the statutory environmental regulation body) for air pollution and water pollution in the area.
 According to Amnesty International, local people reported dust, allegedly from the plant, settling on clothes, crops and food.
 Vedanta officials claimed there was no dust pollution from the plant at all.
 An environmental inspection of the plant reported water pollution by the plant including a small increase of the pH value of the river Vamshadhara below the refinery and a high level of SPM in the stack emissions.

 In October 2009 it was reported that the British government has criticised Vedanta for its treatment of the Dongria Kondh tribe in Orissa, India.
 The company refused to co-operate with the British government and with an OECD investigation.
 It has rejected charges of environmental damage, saying it may be related to the increased use of fertiliser by farmers.

 It was reported in August 2015 that villagers in Chingola, Zambia can smell and taste toxic pollution/leaks from the largest copper mine in Africa owned by KCM.

 Vedanta Resources was ranked as "the worst of the 12 biggest diversified miners at reducing emissions and planning for climate change", according to the Digging Deep report (CDP).

-Safety concerns

-2007 Mining Deaths

-Unsafe mining operations led to 18 deaths and 1,256 injuries involving own employees and contractors in 2007.
+Controversy

 Balco, Korba, Chhattisgarh

 A chimney under construction by Gannon Dunkerley & Company at the Balco smelter in Korba, Chhattisgarh collapsed on 23 September 2009, killing at least 40 workers.
 Balco and GDCL management have been accused of negligence in the incident.

+Gamsberg Mine Landslide

+On 17 November 2020, a mining-related "geotechnical incident" caused a landslide at the Gamsberg Mine in South Africa and 10 miners became trapped; with mining halted, eight miners were rescued, one died and one body was missing.
+On 18 January 2021, the company confirmed that mining operations had resumed.